jaredpar/complog/README.md

 This global tool can be installed via

-> dotnet tool install --global Basic.CompilerLog
+> dotnet tool install --global complog

 From there the following commands are available: